gabbo89/EEA2024-2025/docs/3a2_ONT_cleaning_and_alignment.md

 # Define the number of threads
 threads=2

-# Convert the sam to bam file and soort by coordinates
+# Convert the sam to bam file and sort by coordinates
 samtools view -b ont/alignments/rkatsiteli.leaves.ont.sam | \
 samtools sort \
 -@ ${threads} \